 Did You Add Logical Internal Links?

 Links are the currency of the internet.
-After you’ve written engaging content that is easy to read, and that matches your intent, it’s time to add some logical internal links to your copy.
+After you’ve written engaging content that is easy to read and matches your intent, it’s time to add some logical internal links to your copy.
 These links shouldn’t just be chosen at random, though.
 The links you add to your copy should point towards related content on your website.
 Generally, the more internal links that point towards relevant content on your website, the better your ranking will be.
 There are upper limits to this, but generally, 3 to 4 internal links per post or page is a good rule of thumb to follow.

 Did You Add Logical External Links?